bfreskura/kindle_note_parser/README.md

 After the program has finished, exported files will be located in the *exported_files* directory.

+Start and finish day of reading are dates when the first and the last bookmarks in the book were made.

 ## Requirements
 The only requirements is Python3 (this was tested on Python 3.5.0)